Redislabs-Solution-Architects/redis-spring-data-handsonlab/README.md

 ### General

 If your laptop has corporate restrictions in terms of installing software, internet proxies or other restrictions, it might be tricky to get this hands-on lab up and running.
 Asking the instructor may help, but we can't guarantee we'll get it working and we won't help you circumvent corporate policies.

+### Redis

+Keep Redis running while running the exercises and also while building the apps.
+Support for TestContainers is coming up in the next release of this hands-on lab!